We have a variety of educational and fellowship offerings. We hope you will join us for one or many!

 Men’s Spiritual Practice

-Led by Bob Hetherington, the gathering is an opportunity to deepen faith and is open to men of all ages.
-The men’s spiritual practice group meets weekly on Tuesday mornings for a five-week session, ending on Tuesday, October 10, at 7:30 a.m. in the Old Parish Hall.
+This gathering is an opportunity to deepen faith and is open to men of all ages.
+The men’s spiritual practice group meets weekly on Tuesday mornings, beginning on Tuesday, January 7 through Tuesday, May 26 at 7:30 a.m. in the Old Parish Hall.
 This gathering is an opportunity to deepen faith and is open to men of all ages.